Wrist Tendonitis Symptoms range from mild to severe.

 If you don't have enough Magnesium, then muscles literally can't relax and are stuck in contraction (thus, they stay tight even when you're sleeping).

 While it's usually more of a factor in Carpal Tunnel Symptoms, lack of Vitamin B6 can and does cause pain/problem.
 And Inflammation Causes Vitamin B6 Deficiency, so again it's part of that Downward Spiral of more problem --> more pain --> more problem --> more pain --> repeat.

 And depending on what you have going on, there are many other possible factors, like:

 The How To Reduce Inflammation page has information you need that will help you get out of pain, loosen up tight muscles, and begin to reverse your Wrist Tendonitis Symptoms.

 That's a great place to start and it may be everything that you need to keep the pain away.

-And if you're serious about getting out of pain, you could get my ebook and learn exactly how to Reverse Wrist Tendonitis.
+And if you're serious about getting out of pain, you should get my program and learn exactly how to Reverse Wrist Tendonitis.

 Go back to the top of this Wrist Tendonitis Symptoms page.